i42output/neos/README.md

 # Introduction
-"neos" is a cross-platform language agnostic scripting engine with a WASM JIT.
+"neos" is a cross-platform language agnostic scripting engine with a custom bytecode JIT.

 Development started on 7 Feb 2019 so don't expect a release anytime soon.